The Secret to Loving Yourself

 Take that in for a moment… how that feels.
 If you sense as I do, that uncertainty is the new normal, then reparenting your younger self matters.
 Lucky for us, ‘The Secret to Loving Yourself’ is a master class in how to go about it.

+“This book is intended to help you come into harmony with your inner voice and to infuse you with a loving, “tuneful spirit.”
 In our 35 years as psychotherapists, we have witnessed countless clients struggle to find and trust their inner voice.
-However, when they discover that quiet, still voice within, they feel loved, understood, and whole.
+When they discover that quiet, still voice within, they feel loved, understood, and whole.

 About the Authors